FaCsaba/software-dev-class/Readme.md

 # Software development class
-Software development class for University of Debrecen
+Software development class for University of Debrecen!!!!!!